Claire Wang: Personal life

 After her election to the Legislative Yuan in January 2020, threats against her other children were made online, and she began legal action against the people who made the posts, as well as those who supported the threats.

-Wang Ching-yu trial
+Wang Ching-yu case and trial

+The youngest daughter of Liu and Wang died on 28 March 2016, while traveling with her mother.
+The child was decapitated by a man, Wang Ching-yu, as she rode a bicycle along Huanshan Road in Neihu District on the way to Xihu metro station.
+The child became known as Little Light Bulb, a nickname bestowed by her mother, in media coverage of the case.
+A visitation was held on 31 March 2016, followed by another ceremony on 13 April 2016.
+After the visitation, Claire Wang received a condolence letter from Annette Lu, and spoke out against the politicalization of her daughter's death with regards to views on capital punishment.
+Wang said that she herself "does not support" the death penalty, but also "does not agree" with its abolition.

 Prosecutors indicted Wang Ching-yu on charges of homicide and sought the death penalty.
 The Shilin District Court began hearing Wang Ching-yu's case in June 2016.
 The first ruling on the case was issued on 12 May 2017; the Shilin District Court sentenced Wang Ching-yu to life imprisonment.
 The Taiwan High Court heard an appeal in July 2018, and upheld the previous ruling.
 A second appeal in January 2020 retained life imprisonment as a punitive measure.
 Another appeal to the Supreme Court was dismissed on 15 April 2020.
 The verdict was final, and maintained that Wang Ching-yu was subject to life imprisonment.